theifedayo/go-movie-api/README.md

 </br>

+### Conclusion
-You can find additional documentation for this API, including request and response signatures, by visiting http://localhost:8080/api/v1/docs/index.html in your web browser.
+You can find additional documentation for this API, including request and response signatures, by visiting http://0.0.0.0:8080/api/v1/docs/index.html if running on your local server, or http://gomovie-api.herokuapp.com/api/v1/docs/index.html in your web browser.